redhat-capgemini-exchange/devsecops-config/README.md

 make namespace
 ```

-To deploy the pipelines and all resoureces:
+To deploy the pipelines and all resources:

 ```shell
 make install